1. Your system insurance default must be set to 100% coverage.

 2. Telus only allows primary insurance billing through Juvonno.
 You can accept payment from patients for balances owed that Primary insurers don't cover.

-3. Sunlife and Manulife do not provide Predeterminations, you are unable to select "Check Coverage" for these insurance companies.
-When you are submitting claims for these 2 insurers you will bypass the Check Coverage option and go right to the Complete and Invoice option.
+3. Manulife does not provide Predeterminations, you are unable to select "Check Coverage" for this insurance company.
+When you are submitting claims for this insurer you will bypass the Check Coverage option and go right to the Complete and Invoice option.

 4. You are able to confirm the submission by checking directly on the Telus portal.
 It could take up to 24 hours for the submission to be visible.